hsharrison/experimentator/README.md

     variable name = level, comma- or semicolon-separated list of values

 That is, each entry name in the Independent Variables section is interpreted as a variable name.
 The entry string is interpreted as a comma- or semicolon-separated list.
 The first element should match one of the levels specified in the Experiment section.
 The other elements are the possible values (levels) of the IV.
 These values are interpreted by the Python interpreter, so proper syntax should be used for values that aren't simple strings or numbers.

+Other sections of the config file are saved as dicts in the experiment's `persistent_data` attribute.
+Fonts and colors are parsed according to the formats below, and are identified as either appearing in their own sections 'Fonts' and 'Colors' are on their own line with the label 'font' or 'color'.

+Colors are three integers separated by commas, and fonts are a string and then an integer.
+For example:

+    [Colors]
+    white = 255, 255, 255
+    black = 0, 0, 0

+    [Fonts]
+    title = Times, 48
+    text = Monaco, 12

+    [Score]
+    color = 255, 0, 255
+    font = Garamond, 24

+This example will produce the following `persistent data`:

+    {'colors': {'white': (255, 255, 255), 'black': 0, 0, 0},
+     'fonts': {'title': ('Times', 48), 'text': ('Monaco', 12)}, 'score': {'color': (255, 0, 255), 'font': ('Garamond', 24)},
+    }

+Note that all section names are transformed to lowercase.

 Dependencies
 ------------